-5.7 Choreography Modelling in BPMN
+6.7 Choreography Modelling in BPMN

 The BPMN provides a rich set of language constructs to express process choreographies at different levels of abstraction.
-This section introduces these language constructs, starting from high level modelling of choreographies using conversation diagrams to detailed modelling of choreographies.
+This section focuses on choreography diagrams, because we can use them to define the concrete behavioural dependencies between messages exchanged during a collaboration, that is, a choreography.
 The concepts are illustrated by an auctioning scenario, similar to the one discussed earlier in this chapter.
-5.7.1 Conversation Diagrams